Sinono3/obsidian-helix/README.md

 1) Make sure Vim keybindings are disabled in `Options->Editor->Advanced`.
 2) Enable Helix keybindings in the plugin settings or toggle them via the command.
-3) Reload Obsidian.
-You can do this via the *Reload app without saving* command.